Skip to Content

 Why Knead Bread Dough?

-Before taking a look at what happens if you over knead a bread dough, let’s first see why you need to knead dough at all.
-There are actually two main reasons why kneading a dough is so important.
+Before seeing what happens if you over-knead bread dough, allow me to show you why you need to knead dough at all.
+Apparently, there are two main reasons why you need to knead your dough.

-Flour is made with two proteins called gliadin and glutenin.
+You see, flour contains two proteins called gliadin and glutenin.
 When the two combine, they form gluten.
-When a dough is first mixed, the proteins are all jumbled up, kind of all around the dough.

-As the dough is kneaded, the proteins begin to become more orderly, lining up to form long chain amino acids that make the dough strong.
-The longer you knead the dough, the stronger it will get!
+As you knead the dough, the proteins begin to become more orderly, lining up to form long-chain amino acids that make the dough firm.
+The longer you knead the dough, the smoother and stronger it’ll get!

 On a side note, we’ve been focusing on bread dough so far, but it’s good to understand how bread dough is similar or different from pizza dough.